• Skip to primary navigation

 Zucchini can be a bit bland if you don't infuse them with spices and aromatics.
 We are cooking the zucchini directly in the smoker here, after 10-12 minutes they will be tender, smoky and will make a great addition to stir-fries.

-To smoke zucchini: Cut the zucchini into ¼-inch thick slices.
-Transfer to a mixing bowl, add 1 teaspoon sesame oil, 1 tablespoon soy sauce, a pinch of chili and garlic powder.
+To smoke zucchini: Cut the zucchini into 1/4-inch thick slices.
+Transfer to a mixing bowl, add 1 tsp sesame oil, 1 tbsp soy sauce, a pinch of chili and garlic powder.
 Stir to coat.
 Arrange the slices in the smoker and smoke for 10 minutes, or until zucchini is tender.
 Transfer to a plate and brush with more sesame oil, or soy sauce if needed.
 I like to smoke zucchini a day ahead before serving, I found out the smoky flavor becomes more subtle and pleasant after 1-2 days in the fridge.

 Cheese